deeboai/linque-website/README.md

 2. Anonymous access to select only published records for the public site (optional if you fetch through server-side actions).

 For richer workflows you can add storage buckets for hero imagery, role-based permissions, and webhooks to trigger static rebuilds after publish events.

+### Hero image uploads

+The admin dashboard now supports uploading hero imagery directly to Supabase Storage so you no longer need to host assets elsewhere.
+To enable this workflow:

+1. Create a **public bucket** named `blog-images` in Supabase Storage (or pick any name and reference it via `VITE_SUPABASE_STORAGE_BUCKET`).
+2. Keep the default public read policy enabled or add a custom `storage.objects` select policy scoped to that bucket so the website can render the files.
+3. Ensure authenticated users have insert/update permissions on the same bucket so the admin UI can upload files.

+Uploaded assets are stored under `posts/{slug}/{timestamp}-{filename}` and the resulting public URL is written to the `hero_image` column automatically.

+> Note: uploads must be **JPG or PNG** and smaller than **2 MB**; the admin UI blocks anything outside those limits before sending to Supabase.

 ---